Merge and Join Operations on Cursors

 Before cursors are merged by PID, the data in each cursor must have been ordered by PID.
 That’s why A5 uses cs.sortx() function to sort data in each of the cursors corresponding to the products.

 Note that the way of sorting data in a cursor is different from that of sorting data in a table sequence.
 A cursor contains a large amount of data which can’t be entirely loaded into the memory at once for sorting.
-Therefore, data will be fetched and sorted in batches, whose amount is specifed.
+Therefore, data will be fetched and sorted in batches, whose amount is specified.
 Each sorted batch of data will be saved as a temporary data file.
 Once data is all fetched and sorted, the temporary data files will be merged in the same order and returned as a cursor.
 For details about sorting cursor data, see Method of External Memory Sorting.
-Here’re the records fetched in B7:
+Here are records fetched in B7:

 Merging data in the specified order can be accomplished after the data in each cursor is sorted.